expo/expo/docs/versions/unversioned/guides/debugging.rst

   as your development machine.
 This may not work on some public networks.
   ``localhost`` will not work for iOS unless you are in the simulator, and it only work on Android if your device is connected to your machine via usb.
-- Open the app on your device, then shake the device a little bit (or hit `Ctrl-Cmd-Z` on a Mac in the emulator) to reveal the developer menu.
-Tap on ``Debug JS Remotely``.
+- Open the app on your device, reveal the  developer menu, then tap on ``Debug JS Remotely``.
 This should open up a Chrome tab with the URL ``http://localhost:19001/debugger-ui``.
 From there, you can set breakpoints and interact through the JavaScript console.
 Shake the device and stop Chrome debugging when you're done.